‘WEO Coalition to Reduce Inequities in Colorectal Cancer Screening’ is an Expert Working Group of the WEO Colorectal Cancer (CRC) Screening Committee.

 In 2014, our group published a comprehensive commentary on inequities in screening across populations in the United States in the Journal of the National Cancer Institute, “Challenges and possible solutions to colorectal cancer screening for the underserved,” available at: http://jnci.oxfordjournals.org/content/early/2014/03/27/jnci.dju032.full?keytype=ref&ijkey=nbM7HdoELpYYokq

-In January 2017, the article “Socioeconomic and ethnic inequities within organised colorectal cancer screening programmes worldwide” by Drs de Klerk, Gupta, Dekker and Essink-Bot on behalf of the WEO CRC SC Expert Working Group ‘Coalition to reduce inequities in colorectal cancer screening’, was published in GUT, available at: http://gut.bmj.com/content/early/2017/01/23/gutjnl-2016-313311
+In January 2017, the article “Socioeconomic and ethnic inequities within organised colorectal cancer screening programmes worldwide” by Drs de Klerk, Gupta, Dekker and Essink-Bot on behalf of the WEO CRC SC Expert Working Group ‘Coalition to reduce inequities in colorectal cancer screening’, was published in GUT, and is available at: http://gut.bmj.com/content/early/2017/01/23/gutjnl-2016-313311

 Dr Christian von Wagner (University College, London)